-2. Annual Reporting Responsibilities
+2. Annual reporting responsibilities

-All higher education institutions that receive federal funding, including the Law School, are obligated to issue publicly an Annual Security Report ("ASR") which identifies the number of particular reported crimes on campus or campus property, or adjacent to campus.
-The ASR does not include identifying information about the Complainant or Respondent.
+As an institution that receives federal funding, Southwestern must issue a publicly available Annual Security Report ("ASR") that identifies the number of certain reported crimes on campus property or adjacent to campus.
+The ASR does not include identifying information about the Reporting Party or Respondent.

-3. Crime Log
+3. Crime log

-All higher education institutions that have campus police forces or security departments must maintain a daily crime log that includes entries for all crimes that occur within both the Clery geography and the campus safety force's regular patrol route.
-The crime log does not include identifying information about the Complainant or Respondent.
+As a higher education institution with a campus security department, Southwestern must maintain a daily crime log that includes entries for all crimes that occur within the Clery geography and the campus safety force's regular patrol route.
+The crime log does not include identifying information about the Reporting Party or Respondent.